isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

 type family instance.
 When `param ~ String`, both instances give `Printf (param :<< a)` to be `String -> Printf a`.

-What we've accomplished here is a type-safe version of `printf`{.cpp}, but by recognizing that C++'s "format string" is better thought of as a "structured type signature."
+What we've accomplished here is a type-safe version of `printf`, but by recognizing that C++'s "format string" is better thought of as a "structured type signature."
 Using type-level programming, we were able to convert such a thing into a function with the correct type, that implements nontrivial logic.